Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1dUNmBBbExs,1086.385008,1097.2333333333333.md

 ### Transcript

-> um again saying where's the tony hawk's pro skater mod where you can grind that sick rail
+> again saying where's the tony hawk's pro skater mod where you can grind that sick rail
 >
 > [Laughter]
 >
-> what do you what do you mean mod update yeah yeah exactly it's already in there um all
+> what do you what do you mean mod update yeah yeah exactly it's already in there, all